 As a business owner, you have a central role in your organization’s daily operations (including IT policies) to enhance its stability and growth.
 You create a vision, set goals, and define expansion opportunities.
 You also hire employees, partner with product suppliers and service vendors, and develop ties with customers.

 These relationships are vital and rewarding, but they expose your business to a variety of risks.
 You face some level of liability every day.
-It’s critical to create policies and put them in writing to eliminate the possibility of detrimental events.
+It’s critical to create policies and put them in writing to guide your employee’s decision-making and mitigate risks.

 Formal policies instruct employees on how to conduct themselves at work right from the onboarding stage.
 The staff can tackle problems proactively without a need for micromanaging.
 Policies smoothen business operations and save time and stress for management.